OSGeo/gdal/doc/source/development/rfc/rfc90_read_compressed_data.rst

      *
      * For example, a tiled dataset may be able to return data in compressed format
      * if the window of interest matches exactly a tile.
 For some formats, drivers
-     * may also be example to merge several tiles together (not currently
+     * may also be able to merge several tiles together (not currently
      * implemented though).
      *
      * The implementation should make sure that the content returned forms a valid
      * standalone file.
 For example, for the GeoTIFF implementation of this method,
-     * when extracting a JPEG tile, the method will automatically adds the content
+     * when extracting a JPEG tile, the method will automatically add the content
      * of the JPEG Huffman and/or quantization tables that might be stored in the
      * TIFF JpegTables tag, and not in tile data itself.
      *